Tag: cartoons

 Looking through the GAUGE Gallery window at the Blotting Paper exhibition.
 (Photo-© 2013 Michael Hill)

-BLOTTING PAPER The Comic: Production Report No.26
+BLOTTING PAPER The Comic: Production Report No.14

 Art, Blotting Paper, Comics August 25, 2013

-With publication of the second issue of my artist book/comic Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics, Chapter 2: A Blot On His Escutcheon just a matter of weeks away (September is looking increasingly likely subject to completion of the binding and delivery of the comics.
-What has been fixed though is that the book will form part of an exhibition of works on paper at a new gallery in Glebe called GAUGE.
-Here is an image of the title page.
-The image has been constructed from elements of photography, printmaking, typography and collage and shows Doctor Comics returning from a shopping expedition.
-UPDATE: Exhibition dates have now been firmed to 18-29 September 2013 but still no firm launch date for the comic.
+Publication of the second issue of my artist book/comic Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics, Chapter 2: A Blot On His Escutcheon is forthcoming.
+September is looking increasingly likely subject to completion of the printing, binding and delivery of the comics.
+The comic will form part of an exhibition of my works on paper at a new gallery in Glebe called GAUGE.
+Below is an image of the title page.
+The image has been constructed from elements of photography, printmaking, typography and collage.
+It shows Doctor Comics returning from a shopping expedition.
+UPDATE: Exhibition dates have been firmed to 18-29 September 2013 but still no firm launch date for the comic…which is beginning to raise thoughts in the long term of its potential development into a graphic novel.
+We will have to wait and see about that!

 Title page of Issue #2 of Blotting Paper (Design-© 2013 Michael Hill).